 This is a cumbersome setup process for something other software has been able to do seamlessly for years already.

 Sync folders are just as confusing as regular backup folders when it comes to the actual storage usages.
 You need to carefully remember which devices uploaded which files, because files can only be managed and deleted from the computer that uploaded them.
 To quote the ONE support page on file deletion:

 It’s quite unclear what would happen to your synced files if you remove one computer from your account.

 SpiderOak ONE lets you backup from and synchronize files between multiple computers under one subscription.
-This functionality really sets it apart from competing services as a compelling option for those of us who don’t need to backup enormous amounts of data and want to get the job done on a budget.
+This functionality sets it apart from competing services as a compelling option for those of us who don’t need to back up enormous amounts of data and want to get the job done on a budget.

 The SpiderOak ONE user interface isn’t actively user hostile, but that wouldn’t be an unfair description of it either.
-There is very little abstraction in the user interface from the technical foundations of SpiderOak ONE.
+There’s very little abstraction in the user interface from the technical foundations of SpiderOak ONE.
 The software is as awkward to use as the service’s name.

 The software assumes you’re already familiar with the technicalities of how features have been implemented to be able to use them.
 You’re not provided with enough information in the client to get common tasks done, and being familiar with underlying concepts and similar software doesn’t help you one bit.
 (To be fair, it does help you navigate their online knowledge base.)

 I could get by using SpiderOak as my backup solution, but the product as a whole feels inelegant and dated.
 It comes with a high learning curve, and even if you’re technologically savvy and want to use it — it can still be difficult to use.

 SpiderOak ONE is good enough to back up one computer, but I’d not recommend you use it to back up multiple computers nor use it to sync files between multiple computers.